 What is Anxious Attachment?

-Anxious attachment is a type of insecure attachment style rooted in a fear of abandonment and an insecurity of being underappreciated.
+Also know as Anxious attachment, this is a type of insecure attachment style rooted in a fear of abandonment and an insecurity of being under appreciated.
 People with an anxious attachment style often feel nervous about being separated from their partner.

 When people have this attachment style, their inner world feels uncertain so there is little room to be empathic and extend out in their circle of concern.